Castlemartin House and Estate: Sale

 Due to financial pressures, a brochure for the Estate was prepared in late 2014, and it was offered for sale internationally.
 It was sold to John C. Malone, billionaire owner of Liberty Media, with the agreement made in December 2014, and closure in January 2015 for around 28 million euro.
+In 2025, Malone stated in an interview that he had declined an offer from Facebook billionaire Mark Zuckerberg to purchase Castlemartin.